NASA-IMPACT/veda-backend/common/auth/README.md

 - Request a RPT (Requesting Party Token) from Keycloak
 - Check user permissions for specific resources and scopes
-- Extract tenant information from user tokens
-- Get lists of tenants where users have create/update access
+- Extract tenant information from user token claims to help build the list of tenants where users have create/update access (for example, for the writable-tenants API endpoint)

 ### Installation